School of Medicine

 USMLE Requirements: Step 1 and Step 2

-1. A passing score for USMLE step 1 must be recorded by NBME by August 15th in the fourth year.
+1. A passing score for USMLE step 1 must be recorded by NBME before students can begin fourth-year rotations.
 However, students are advised to complete Step 1 BEFORE third-year clerkships begin for the best possible fourth-year scheduling and Match outcomes.
 Students not passing Step 1 are required to take a leave of absence until a passing score on Step 1 is achieved.
-Students must allow 30 days after NBME records a passing score before they should expect to return to clerkships: this allows clerkship departments adequate time to place and credential students.

 Please note the following scheduling considerations: